dee221208/devops-september-2022/Day2/README.md

 </pre>

-## Port-forwarding to expose the container service to outside world
+## ⛹️‍♂️ Lab - Port-forwarding to expose the container service to outside world
 ```
 cd ~/devops-september-2022
 git pull